mezotaken/achievements_timeline/README.md

 ## TODO
 I only needed this for a single game, so it won't be actively developed.
 But still
-1) Integrate SAM functionality and make the process fully automatic.
+1) Integrate SAM functionality and make the unlocking process fully automatic.
-2) Heatmap with legend for time ranges in between achievements.
+2) Heatmap with a legend for time ranges in between achievements.
+3) Separate data storage models from Qt view models.